volterraedge/terraform-volterra-secure-k8s-gateway/README.md

 ---

-## Assumptions:
+## Prerequisites:

-* You already have signed up for Volterra account.
-If not, use this link to [signup](https://console.ves.volterra.io/signup/)
+### AWS Account

+* AWS Programmatic access credentials

-* You already have an AWS account and have downloaded [Programmatic Access Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
+  You should already have a user create in AWS account and have already have [aws programmatic access credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for the user.

----
+* AWS IAM Policy for the user

+  Follow this [link](https://volterra.io/docs/reference/cloud-cred-ref/aws-vpc-cred-ref) to add permission for AWS IAM user.
+You may need to contact your IAM admin to do this.

+### Volterra Account

+* Signup For Volterra Account

+  If you don't have a Volterra account.
+Please follow this link to [signup](https://console.ves.volterra.io/signup/)

+* Download Volterra API credentials file

+  Follow [how to generate API Certificate](https://volterra.io/docs/how-to/user-mgmt/credentials) to create API credentials

+* Setup domain delegation

+  Follow steps from this [link](https://volterra.io/docs/how-to/app-networking/domain-delegation) to create domain delegation.

+### Command Line Tools

 * Install terraform